 Why Should I Participate in the Honors Program?

 There are many benefits to participating in the Honors Program.
-You will have the opportunity to work one-on-one with a faculty advisor in an area of mutual interest.
-With your advisor, you will conduct an in-depth literature review and develop a research question.
+You will have the opportunity to work one-on-one with a faculty mentor in his/her area of research expertise.
+With your mentor, you will conduct an in-depth literature review and develop a research question.
 Through the process of designing an independent study to address your research question, you will develop critical thinking skills and learn to present your ideas in an organized and insightful manner.
 Graduating with Honors will demonstrate to future employers and advisors your commitment to the field, as well as your ability to conduct advanced research and writing projects.
-In addition, working with a faculty advisor will allow the mentor to get to know you better, which will ultimately help him/her to write a more comprehensive letter of recommendation.
+In addition, working with a faculty mentor will allow him/her to get to know you better, which will ultimately help him/her to write a more comprehensive letter of recommendation

 How do I participate in the Honors Program?